pola-rs/polars/docs/user-guide/ecosystem.md

 #### LanceDB

 [LanceDB](https://lancedb.com/) is a developer-friendly, serverless vector database for AI applications.
 They have added a direct integration with Polars.
-LanceDB can ingest Polars dataframes, return results as polars dataframes, and export the entire table as a polars lazyframe.
+LanceDB can ingest Polars dataframes, return results as Polars dataframes, and export the entire table as a Polars lazyframe.
 You can find a quick tutorial in their blog [LanceDB + Polars](https://blog.lancedb.com/lancedb-polars-2d5eb32a8aa3)

 ### Data pipelines